stephan-koning/hondensalon/content/dir/Trimsalon leona.md

 keywords: "Trimsalon leona Assen Pet Groomer"
 card_image: "https://lh5.googleusercontent.com/p/AF1QipPPq09vsAEBD6-FkfapOW8iNkAKbJ_zogds09Qx=w800-h500-k-no"
 tags:
-  - Trimsalon Huisdier
+  - Assen
   - Hondentrimsalon
-  - Assen
 ---

-# Trimsalon leona
+## Trimsalon leona

 **About Us**
-Trimsalon Leona's experienced professionals provide a variety of grooming services for dogs, including puppy trim, washing, brushing, and trimming.
-They also offer services for cats and small animals, such as trimming, plucking, clipping, and shearing, as well as nail trimming.
-This helps keep your pet's coat healthy and ensures their overall well-being.
+Experienced professionals at Trimsalon leona provide a range of grooming services for your dog, including puppy trimming, washing, brushing, and general trimming.
+They also offer specialized services like plucking, clipping, and nail trimming to keep your dog's coat healthy and shiny.
+Additionally, they cater to cats and other small animals, ensuring all your pets receive the care they need.

 **Contact:**